Naamio/naamio/docs/structure.md

         <td>themes</td>
         <td>
-            The themes folder allows the designer to select a single theme when running `Naamio`.
+            The themes folder allows the designer to select a single theme when running <code>Naamio</code>.
 If only one theme exists within this folder, then that theme is selected by default.
 No further configuration is necessary.
 However, if a designer wishes to design a new theme, whilst retaining an older theme until